List of Pro Wrestling Noah personnel: Background

-In addition to the promotion's five central units, wrestlers who appear on a part-time basis are also listed.
+In addition to the promotion's seven central units, wrestlers who appear on a part-time basis are also listed.

-As Noah has working relationships with WWE, All Elite Wrestling (AEW), International Wrestling Revolution Group (IWRG) and numerous Japanese promotions, wrestlers from these promotions may appear on Noah events and have their home promotions or stables from their home promotions listed as their affiliated unit.
+As Noah has working relationships with WWE, International Wrestling Revolution Group (IWRG) and numerous Japanese promotions, wrestlers from these promotions may appear on Noah events and have their home promotions or stables from their home promotions listed as their affiliated unit.